 Reduced .247 Breath Testing DUI/DWI Charge to Reckless Driving

-Based on evidence discovered during the case, we were able to reduce a .247 DUI/DWI breath test result to reckless driving.
+Based on evidence discovered during the case, we were able to reduce a .247 DUI/DWI (3 times the DUI alcohol limit) breath test result to reckless driving.

 3rd Offense DUI Reduced to Charge of Reckless Driving

-A 3rd DUI offense where the Breathalyzer results were challenged, ending with a reduced charge of reckless driving.
+A 3rd DUI offense where the Breathalyzer results were successful challenged (and excluded), ending with a reduced charge of reckless driving.

 Mr. Head attended The University of Georgia beginning in 1969.
 He graduated (with honors) as a history major in 1973.
 He went directly into UGA's prestigious School of Law.
 Three years later, he earned his law degree from UGA in 1976.
-A week later (having taken the February 1976 Georgia Bar), he applied for and was admitted to the Georgia Bar Association on June 10, 1976.
-After starting his practice in Athens, GA, Mr. Head moved to metro Atlanta in 1990 to become a DUI attorney.
+Less than a week later (having taken the February 1976 Georgia Bar), he applied for and was admitted to the Georgia Bar Association on June 10, 1976.
+After starting his practice in Athens, GA, Mr. Head moved to metro Atlanta in 1990 to become a DUI attorney Atlanta.
 Today, the name "Bubba Head" has become synonymous with litigation excellence among his DUI attorney peers across the nation.

 Mr. Head is an active member of several highly-regarded legal organizations including:

-Mr. Head also maintains memberships in several local metro area bar associations, including Atlanta Bar Association and Cobb Bar Association.
+Mr. Head also maintains memberships in several local metro area Bar associations, including Atlanta Bar Association and Cobb County Bar Association.

-Mr. Head invited other attorneys across America to help start the National College for DUI Defense (NCDD.com).
+Mr. Head invited other criminal attorneys across America to help start the National College for DUI Defense (NCDD.com).
 In 1995, this organization was founded by the twelve Regents and 100 Founding Members.
-Mr. Head succeeded in organizing the initial DUI law training organization, and was one of the twelve founding NCDD Regents.
-The NCDD is now the preeminent training association for DUI attorneys throughout the nation.
+Mr. Head succeeded in organizing the initial DUI law training organization on the campus of Harvard Law School, and was one of the twelve founding NCDD Regents.
+The NCDD is now the preeminent training association for DUI lawyers throughout the nation.
 Mr. Head served as one of the Regents of NCDD.
 Since its creation in 1995, he has served as the Regent of the College on two separate occasions, covering a total of six years.
 He is also Board Certified in the field of DUI Defense by NCDD.com, a qualification held by less than 3/10th of 1% of all attorneys in the organization.

-Mr. Head has written numerous books on the topic of driving under the influence law and criminal trial practice, and has contributed to several others.
+Mr. Head has written numerous books on the topic of driving under the influence law and criminal trial practice, and has contributed to several other books on DUI practice area guides.
 He is the co-author of The Georgia DUI Defense Trial Practice Manual, 101 Ways to Avoid a Drunk Driving Conviction, and author of The DUI Book, which was written for the average citizen who has been accused of driving under the influence.
 The DUI Book has proven so popular that Mr. Head has been asked by other attorneys to co-author state-specific editions, and has helped edit and co-author similar books in NY, CA, FL, MI, TN, NJ, VA, and WA.